CynthiaArdman-Appomni/NightCityBot/README.md

 pytest
 ```

 Alternatively, run `!test_bot` inside Discord to perform many of the same checks without leaving the chat.
+The command now flags any failing sub-tests so results reflect actual success or failure.